-However, the wind harvesting systems are usually huge in size and incur heavy expenses.
-Due to the large size equipment and little or no subsidy from government side, citizens show little interest in wind energy because of the remote location of wind farms and their reputation to be unsuitable for habitation and recreation.
-In recent years scant progress is made to address this issue in order to create cheaper, eye catching and more efficient wind energy systems.
+However, wind harvesting systems are usually huge in size and incur heavy expenses.
+Due to the large size of the equipment and little or no subsidy from the government side, citizens show little interest in wind energy because of the remote location of wind farms and their reputation to be unsuitable for habitation and recreation.
+In recent years scant progress has been made to address this issue in order to create cheaper, eye-catching and more efficient wind energy systems.

-The similar situation echoes elsewhere in other parts of the world as well.
-Vexed by such insufficiency in architecture, Murtada Alkaabi, Designer at Dutch Office 2CR8, based out of Rotterdam,designed a functional façade that will trap wind energy for power generation and at the same time shall be aesthetically pleasing.
+A similar situation echoes elsewhere in other parts of the world as well.
+Vexed by such insufficiency in architecture, Murtada Alkaabi, Designer at Dutch Office 2CR8, based out of Rotterdam, designed a functional façade that will trap wind energy for power generation and at the same time shall be aesthetically pleasing.

-The innovation lies in the fact that in contrast of the bulky wind mills that are used universally to harvest wind energy, here the surface area of the façade is engineered in a way that it traps the huge potential of wind to produce electricity.
+The innovation lies in the fact that in contrast to the bulky windmills that are used universally to harvest wind energy, here the surface area of the façade is engineered in a way that traps the huge potential of wind to produce electricity.

 The special façade elements, mounted perpendicular to the surface of the façade are made of sustainable/recyclable plastic which is highly flexible.
-The size if each mounted element is only big enough to allow its free movement.
-More movement allows more compression that in-turn creates more pressure or force which is converted to electric charge by means of principle of Peizoelectricity.
+The size of each mounted element is only big enough to allow its free movement.
+More movement allows more compression that in turn creates more pressure or force which is converted to electric charge by means of the principle of Piezoelectricity.

 Piezoelectricity is the electric charge that accumulates in certain solid substances (such as crystals and certain ceramics) in response to applied mechanical stress.
 A piezoelectric sensor is then used to detect and measure the changes in pressure, acceleration and applied force.
 Thus the device then converts the wind energy to mechanical which is finally converted to electrical energy

 Another benefit of this adaptable and generic structure is the fact that the design maintains the individual identity and character of the occupant, who together with the architect may choose and create a design for its entire interior and exterior.
-The user can choose from a wide collection of materials and panel systems, which are finally delivered as prefabricated panels integrated with the electricity generating elements.
+The user can choose from a wide collection of materials and panel systems, which are finally delivered as prefabricated panels integrated with the electricity-generating elements.
 These panels are easy to connect and remove from the structure.
-Because of these demountable panels the building becomes multifunctional.
-The architect gets the freedom to design and conceptualise the building in any which way he may desire.
+Because of these demountable panels, the building becomes multifunctional.
+The architect gets the freedom to design and conceptualise the building in any way he desires.

-The design also incorporates various other multiple sustainability features like green roof which functions as a natural means of insulation and rain water harvesting.
+The design also incorporates various other sustainability features like a green roof which functions as a natural means of insulation and rainwater harvesting.

 The proposal tries to bring design and engineering in a seamless unity for a greater audience.
-Trough research and calculations we see that this design is adaptable to new as well as existing buildings and at the same time it is not location specific.
-But still, there is a need of more detailed calculations.
+Through research and calculations, we see that this design is adaptable to new as well as existing buildings and at the same time, it is not location-specific.
+But still, there is a need for more detailed calculations.
 A prototype is being built currently and once it is ready, more accurate data can be generated to be relied on while creating more such engineering marvels.

 Once applied, this new wind energy concept shall differentiate itself from all other current building concepts, thus having the potential to become a tourist attraction and a landmark in itself.